Current domestic scholarships on offer

 Macquarie University Centre for the Health Economy (MUCHE) Industry funded Higher Degree Research (HDR) scholarships

-We are currently advertising three DOMESTIC Macquarie University Research Excellence Scholarships (MQRES).
+We are currently advertising two DOMESTIC Macquarie University Research Excellence Scholarships (MQRES).

 - 2018153 – one Master of Research Year 2 plus 3-year PhD scholarship available to eligible candidates.
-The total period of candidature and scholarship is four years (the second year of a two-year degree for the Master of Research and three year PhD)
+The total period of candidature and scholarship is four years.

 Macquarie University is recognised globally as one of Australia’s leading research universities.
 We recently earned a 5-star rating in the QS World Rankings, including the highest rating for employability.